sjoshi804/sjoshi804.github.io/_pages/about.md

 Hi, I'm Sid, a first year PhD Student studying Computer Science at UCLA.
 I'm advised by Professor [Baharan Mirzasoleiman](http://web.cs.ucla.edu/~baharan/).
-I'm currently interested in understanding and exploiting data in multi-modal learning and self-supervised learning (data pruning, dataset distillation, data poisoning etc.)
+I'm currently interested in understanding and exploiting data in multi-modal learning and self-supervised learning (data-efficiency, dataset distillation, data poisoning etc.)

-Feel free to hit me up to talk about any of these topics!
+**Looking to recruit undergraduate and graduate students to work with our lab on efficient and robust self-supervised and multi-modal learning.**
+[Apply here](https://forms.gle/hfgoVrGxoMABiRRj9) and email me directly if you're interested!

+**Pro-bono Office Hours**: I commit 1 hour every week to mentor or provide suggestions for students from underrepresented groups or whoever is in need.
+If this is you, and you'd like to chat about research, grad school or anything else, please fill out [this form](https://forms.gle/bKrKo3s7Td6Gnkgr7).

 In my free time, I like to write ([https://medium.com/@sjoshi804](https://medium.com/@sjoshi804)), cook, play chess and run.